AdryanT/Proiect-SOPM/README.md

 # Proiect-SOPM

-Site+Aplicatie To-Do List
-To-Do List application made in Reach Native
+To-Do List application made in Reach Native.
+And a Site with all my teammates.